 Food Safety Precautions to Keep in Mind

-As your baby is still very young, there are some precautions that must be taken when introducing them to solid food.
+As your baby is still very young, some precautions must be taken when introducing him to solid food during the Annaprasana ceremony.

-- Kheer is not compulsory as you can feed your baby rice.
+- Kheer is not compulsory, and you can feed your baby plain rice.

-- Hygienic food preparation is crucial as the baby could fall sick due to pathogens in the food.
+- Hygienic food preparation is crucial, as your baby could fall sick due to pathogens in the food.

-- Talk to the paediatrician to learn about foods safe for a baby to eat.
+- Talk to the paediatrician to learn about foods safe for your baby to eat.

-The Annaprashan sanskar is a safe ceremony, but please ensure you follow the following tips, so the event is fun for everybody.
+The Annaprashansanskar is a safe ceremony, but please ensure you follow the following tips, so that the event is fun for everybody.

-- Feeding your baby with clean hands is very important as they can contract infections quite easily at this age.
+- Feeding your baby with clean hands is very important, as he can contract infections quite easily at this age.

-- Let your baby sleep well beforehand so they are not cranky during the ritual.
+- Let your baby sleep well beforehand, so he’s not cranky during the ritual.

-- You should avoid inviting too many guests as it might be overwhelming for the baby.
+- Avoid inviting too many guests, as it might be overwhelming for your baby.

-- Try to avoid decorative work or metallic threads as it might cause skin irritation.
+- Try to avoid decorative work or metallic threads on clothes, as they may cause skin irritation.

-- Make them wear loose clothing so it won’t constrict their belly.
+- Make your baby wear loose clothing, so that it won’t constrict his belly.

 - A separate location for children can be provided to keep them occupied.

-- Keep your baby away from the ritual fire as the smoke could cause burning in their eyes and throat.
+- Keep your baby away from the ritual fire, as the smoke could cause a burning sensation in his eyes and throat.

-- It is polite to offer snacks to all the invited guests in the form of sweets or dry fruits.
+- It’s polite to offer snacks to all the guests in the form of sweets or dry fruits.

-- Don’t forget to document the celebration by taking lots of pictures or by filming the event.
+- Don’t forget to document the celebration by taking lots of pictures or filming the event.

-Annaprashan is an important event in your baby’s life.
-This is the first step of several your baby will take in their life’s journey.
-It is a reminder that your baby is growing up.
+Annaprashan is an important event in your baby’s life and is the first step of several your baby will take in his life’s journey.
+It’s a reminder that your baby is growing up.
 So, go ahead and make this occasion of your little one’s life a momentous one!